hammadattari/Linux/README.md

  - 8e (LVM partition type)
 4. ## Write changes:
   - w (make revisions)
-## When adding a new hard drive to an Ubuntu server, the best way to create partitions with LVM (Logical Volume Manager) is to follow these steps:
+## When adding a new hard drive to an Ubuntu server and creating LVM (Logical Volume Manager) on it, follow these steps:

 1. ### Install LVM:
     - sudo apt-get install lvm2 (if not already installed)